Social Etiquette- Social Etiquette Meaning and Example

 There’s rarely a reason to comment on someone’s weight.
 Just say, “You look fantastic.”
 If they want to talk about losing weight, they will;

-When someone shows you a photo on their phone, don’t swipe left or right.
+Don't swipe left or right when someone shows you a photo on their phone.
 You never know what’s next;

-If a colleague tells you they have a doctors’ appointment, don’t ask what it’s for; say, “I hope you’re okay.”
-Please don’t put them in the uncomfortable position of having to tell you their personal illness.
-If they want you to know, they’ll do so without your inquisitiveness;
+If a colleague tells you they have a doctor's appointment, don’t ask what it’s for; say, "I hope you’re okay."
+Please don’t put them in the uncomfortable position of having to tell you about their illness.
+If they want you to know, they'll do so without your inquisitiveness;

 Treat the cleaner with the same respect as the CEO.
 Nobody is impressed at how rude you can treat someone below you, but people will notice if you treat them with respect;